 Itinerary: Southampton – At Sea – Zeebrugge – Guernsey – Southampton

 It doesn’t matter how many times I see the Queen Mary 2, her size and elegant design always impresses me.
 She is completely unique and today is the last great transatlantic liner.
-Entering service in January 2004, I first travelled aboard QM2 during her maiden season.
-All these years later, the ship is still provides a one-of-a-kind cruise experience.
+Entering service in January 2004, I have travelled aboard QM2 many times, and all these years later, the ship is still provides a one-of-a-kind cruise experience.

 This review is based on a voyage I took aboard the ship in September 2016.
 I embarked in Southampton, where QM2 was docked at the Queen Elizabeth II Terminal.
 I was travelling with the ship as a guest speaker, and was keen to check the ship out for the first time since her major “QM2 Remastered” refit.

 The Queen Elizabeth II Terminal is quite functional and works well; despite having a very dated decor.
 Photo ID and tickets are checked on arrival, while boarding times are allocated depending on the time you arrive and your cabin category.
 It’s an orderly and effective way to organize over 2,695 passengers.
 For those travellers with Gold, Platinum or Diamond Cunard World Club status, express embarkation is offered.

 When embarking QM2 at Southampton, travellers enter into the Grand Lobby.
 This five storey tall atrium-lobby is stunning, with the original bas-relief of the ‘QM2 on a Rising Sun’ dominating the forward wall.
 Changes made in 2016 include the addition of a stunning starburst carpet on the Deck 2 level, which adds a welcome pop of colour to this space; while the magnificent Boston Cup has been given a place of prominence on the Deck 3 level.